tombreit/django-dlcdb/README.md

 DLCDB supports:

 - Python 3.9+
-- any Django supported database backends, runs fine with Sqlite in production
+- any Django supported database backends, runs fine with SQLite in production

 ## ⚖️ License